samjerry/Cipher/README.md

 Translated message: tifnqcf
 Do you want to continue in this language?
 (1 for Yes, 0 for No): 0
 ```
-The program would then go back to the language selection step.
+After choosing `No`, the program returns to the language selection menu.

-## Important Notes
+## ⚠️ Important Notes
-Only authenticated users can access the program.
-Usernames and accessible languages are predefined in the cipher.h file.
+- **Authentication Required:** Only authenticated users can access the encryption and decryption features.
+Usernames and accessible languages are predefined in the `cipher.h` file.

-The languages (keys) for each user are also predefined.
-A user cannot access a language that is not assigned to them.
+- **Language Access:** Users can only use the languages assigned to them.

-The program performs basic input validation, checking for numeric inputs where required.
-It does not, however, check for input length overflow.
+- **Input Validation:** The program validates basic inputs (e.g., expecting numeric inputs where needed) but does not check for input length overflow.

-The program uses ASCII values for the lower and upper case letters, meaning it only works with the English alphabet and does not support special characters or letters from other alphabets.
+- **Character Support:** The program operates using ASCII values, and only supports the English alphabet (A-Z, a-z).
+Special characters, numerals, and letters from other alphabets are not supported.

-## Build
+## 🔧 Build Instructions

-Before you can run the program, it needs to be compiled into an executable format.
-This is done using a compiler - in this case, we're using the GNU Compiler Collection (GCC).
+To run the program, you need to compile it using the GNU Compiler Collection (GCC).
+Follow the steps below:

-GCC is a powerful tool that can compile code written in C, C++, and other languages.
-The primary command to use GCC to compile C code is gcc.
-In our specific use case, we're going to use it to compile our cipher.c file into an executable that we can run.

-Here's the process:

-Open Terminal: To run GCC commands, you need to open your terminal.
-On Windows, you can use Command Prompt or PowerShell.
-On macOS or Linux, just open the Terminal application.
+1. Open Terminal: Use Command Prompt or PowerShell on Windows, or Terminal on macOS/Linux.

-Navigate to the Project Directory: Use the cd (change directory) command in the terminal to navigate to the directory where your cipher.c and cipher.h files are located.
-If your files are in a directory named "cipher_project" on your Desktop, the command might look like this:
+2. Navigate to Project Directory: Use the `cd` command to go to the directory containing `cipher.c` and `cipher.h`.
+For example:

-On Windows: cd C:\Users\YourUsername\Desktop\cipher_project

-On macOS or Linux: cd /Users/YourUsername/Desktop/cipher_project

-Compile the Code: Once you're in the correct directory, you can compile your code using the gcc command:
+   - Windows: `cd C:\Users\YourUsername\Desktop\cipher_project`
+   -  macOS/Linux: `cd /Users/YourUsername/Desktop/cipher_project`
+3. Compile the Program:

 ```bash
 $ gcc -o cipher cipher.c
 ```
-Here's a quick breakdown of what the command does:

-`gcc`: calls the GCC compiler
+`gcc`: Invokes the GCC compiler.

-`-o cipher`: tells the compiler to output the compiled code into a file named "cipher".
-If you want the output file to have a different name, you can replace "cipher" with your desired name.
+`-o cipher`: Names the compiled output file as "cipher".

-`cipher.c`: this is the C source file that you want to compile.
+`cipher.c`: The source code file to compile.

-Run the Program: If the code compiled successfully, you can now run your program with the following command:
+4. Run the Program:

 ```bash
 $ ./cipher
 ```

-If you run into any issues during compilation, make sure to check the error message in the terminal.
-It will often give you a clue as to what went wrong.
+If there are errors during compilation, check the terminal output for troubleshooting hints.

-## Limitations
+## 🚧 Limitations

-The program currently does not support special characters, numerals, or letters from non-English alphabets.
+- **Character Restrictions:** The program only supports the English alphabet.
+It cannot process numerals, special characters, or letters from non-English alphabets.

-The list of users and their respective keys are hardcoded in the cipher.h header file, which might not be the most flexible design for a larger, scalable application.
+- **Hardcoded User Data:** User credentials and accessible keys are stored directly in the `cipher.h` file.
+This design is not ideal for scalability.

-There is no error handling mechanism for input length overflow.
+- **Lack of Error Handling:** There is no comprehensive error handling for input overflow or unexpected input types.

-The 'shift' value for each key is determined by its position in the alphabet, which may not provide sufficient complexity for a real-world encryption scenario.
+- **Simple Shift Logic:** The shift values are straightforward, which may not provide sufficient security for real-world encryption needs.